brey/pyPoseidon/README.md

 DELFT3D needs to be compiled for your system.
 You can download it from http://oss.deltares.nl/web/delft3d/source-code.
 Follow the instruction therein.

 A number of Python modules are required.
-A complete list is available in a file named piplist.
+A complete list is available in a file named requirements.txt.

 ## Tests